 Following the merger of various colleges in 1993, City and Islington College inherited a large, but neglected estate, consisting of seven Victorian London School Board properties, three late 1950s school and college buildings and a listed early 19th-century building in Pitfield Street, Shoreditch.
 The estate was valued at just £12 million in 1992, at the bottom of a property slump.
 In addition, there were two leased buildings costing the college £1 million a year in rent.
 A premises committee was founded to look at purchasing new buildings to enhance and improve the experience for City and Islington College students.

-The first step of improving the City and Islington College portfolio of centres was the purchase of the Marlborough Building from London Metropolitan University, refurbished and redeveloped for its official opening
+The first step of improving the City and Islington College portfolio of centres was the purchase of the Marlborough Building from London Metropolitan University, refurbished and redeveloped for its official opening in September 1995.
+The building became the new home of the college’s senior management team and for college-wide support services, such as finance and human resources.

 The second stage of redevelopment for City and Islington College was the purchase of the Dame Alice Owen’s Girls’ School building in Angel, now home to the Centre for Applied Sciences.